Rishabhh01/vgb_project/README.md

   - client/        — React + Vite frontend
   - server/        — Express API and business logic
   - scripts/       — helper/test scripts (e.g., e2e-auth-test)

 ---

-## 🔧 Environment variables

-Create `.env` files where appropriate (server uses `server/.env`, client uses `client/.env`) — ensure you DO NOT commit secrets.

-Server (recommended):
-- MONGO_URI            — MongoDB connection string (optional in development; server will use in-memory DB)
-- JWT_SECRET           — JSON Web Token secret
-- EMAIL_USER           — email account used by Nodemailer
-- EMAIL_PASS           — password / app password for email
-- CLIENT_URL           — front-end URL to allowlist for CORS (e.g. http://localhost:5173)
-- RAZORPAY_KEY_ID      — Razorpay key id for payments
-- RAZORPAY_KEY_SECRET  — Razorpay key secret for server-side verification
-- STRIPE_SECRET_KEY    — (if using Stripe server functions)
-- PORT                 — (optional) the port for the server (default: 5012)

-Client (example .env values in `client/.env.example`):
-- VITE_API_URL         — API base URL (e.g. http://localhost:5012)
-- VITE_RAZORPAY_KEY_ID — Razorpay publishable key for client-side checkout

----

-## 🧰 Features

-- Authentication (register, email verification, login, password reset)
-- Membership management (upgrade options, digital membership cards)
-- Donation & payment integration with Razorpay (and some Stripe support)
-- Event calendar and event registration
-- Admin and basic content pages

----

-## 📦 Deployment

-This repository includes `vercel.json` and is set up to be deployed easily to Vercel for the client.
-The server can be deployed to a Node-compatible host (Render, Heroku, VPS, or dedicated server) with environment variables configured.

-Notes:
-- In production, set `MONGO_URI` to a real MongoDB server and never fallback to the in-memory DB.
-- Keep secrets out of Git by using environment variables in the hosting provider.

----